saumya/react-cordova-101/README.md

  - part_react
  - part_cordova

-First one part_react will contain the reactJS applciation.
+ First one `part_react` will contain the reactJS applciation.
-Second one part_cordova will contain the cordova application and the generated reactJS code from above.
+ Second one `part_cordova` will be generated form the Cordova library and will contain the cordova application and the generated reactJS code from above.

 ## Cordova platform based projects